ahmedabubakr92/assessing_online_ad_clicks/README.md

 The dataset consists of 30 rows, each representing a different color, and 41 columns, tracking daily click and view counts over 20 weekdays.
 Each color received 100 daily views.
 The dataset is structured as follows:

-	•	**Color**: The text color used in the ad.
+	•	Color: The text color used in the ad.
-	•	**Click Count: Day 1** - Day 20: The number of times an ad of a specific color was clicked on each day.
+	•	Click Count: Day 1 - Day 20: The number of times an ad of a specific color was clicked on each day.
-	•	**View Count: Day 1 - Day 20**: The number of times an ad was viewed (consistently 100 views per day).
+	•	View Count: Day 1 - Day 20: The number of times an ad was viewed (consistently 100 views per day).

 ## Key Steps and Analysis

 	1. Data Cleaning:
 		•	Redundant “View Count” columns were removed, as all view counts were consistently 100.
 		•	The dataset was cleaned to focus on click counts for each color.
 	2. Permutation Testing:
 		•	A permutation test was conducted to compare the click-through rates of blue against the other 29 colors.
 The test determines whether the observed differences in click rates are statistically significant.
 	3. Bonferroni Correction:
 		•	To account for multiple comparisons, the Bonferroni correction was applied, adjusting the significance level to 0.05 / 29 = 0.00172, ensuring we avoid false positives.
 	4. Visualization:
 		•	P-values from the permutation tests were visualized using a heatmap, highlighting any significant differences between colors and blue.

 Results